-And apart from the mathematical challenges, the CFD simulation process involves so much more, for example: mesh generation from a geometry model, computational modeling of the flow based on the Navier-Stokes equations, numerical methods, efficient algorithms, high performance computing, data analysis and visualization techniques.
+And apart from the mathematical challenges, the CFD simulation process involves so much more, for example: mesh generation from a geometry model, computational modelling of the flow based on the Navier-Stokes equations, numerical methods, efficient algorithms, high performance computing, data and and visualisation techniques.

 2. Flow separation phenomena (stall, wakes, etc.) are determined by the effect of turbulent boundary layers at the wall, too thin to be fully resolved by the mesh.
 Wall models avoid full resolution but are also based on empirical laws.

-3. The optimal mesh depends of the flow to be simulated; a priori mesh generation is suboptimal, which results in inefficient use of computational resources.
+3. The optimal mesh depends on the flow to be simulated; a priori mesh generation is suboptimal, which results in inefficient use of computational resources.

 4. Numerical methods introduce artificial viscosity, similar to the turbulent (eddy) viscosity of turbulence models.
-How to distinguish between the two?
+How can you distinguish between the two?

-5. The parameterization of turbulence models makes mathematical analysis hard, which complicates rigorous error analysis, construction of adaptive mesh algorithms, and CFD-based design optimization.
+5. The parameterisation of turbulence models make mathematical analysis hard, which complicates rigorous error analysis, construction of adaptive mesh algorithms and CFD-based design optimisation.

-No, I don’t want to dissuade anyone from getting in to this rich field of study.
+No, I don’t want to dissuade anyone from getting into this rich field of study.
 Just the opposite.
-We need to make progress at the frontiers of mathematics, computer science and engineering; and we need to find new ways to share the technology with non-experts.
+We need to make progress at the frontiers of mathematics, computer science and engineering; and we need to find new ways to share that technology with non-experts.